Sniddl/discord-commits/README.md

 # Discord Action Commits
-GitHub Action for Discord that prints commit messages based on templates.
+GitHub Action for Discord that prints multiple commit messages based on a single template.

 ## Example Appearence: